 Pros: Wide variety of sellers, easy-to-use interface

-Cons: Sellers will usually take higher fees for credit card purchases, possibility of scam
+Cons: Higher fees for credit card purchases, limited coin options

-4. Enter the amount you’d like to buy, and click Send trade request.
+5. Enter the amount you’d like to buy and click “Buy Bitcoin.”

-Pros: Great reputation, multiple payment options, accepts customers worldwide
+Pros: Great reputation, multiple payment options, accepts customers from most countries

-Cons: Average fees, verification process can take a long time, not very user friendly
+Cons: Average fees, the verification process can take a long time, not very user-friendly

 Established in 2011, Bitstamp is one of the oldest and most reputable Bitcoin exchanges out there.
-The exchange is fully licensed by the Luxembourg ministry of finance.
-Bistamp accepts credit card purchases via Simplex.
-At the moment, this service is open to most European and US citizens.Visit Bitstamp Read review
+The exchange currently holds 51 licenses and registrations globally.
+Bitstamp fees for credit card purchases are 4% plus a standard trading fee.
+Its service is open to over 80 countries globally, including Europe and the USA (most states), plus a selection of Asian and South American countries.Visit Bitstamp Read review

 How to Use Bitstamp